 Payment speed

 Major exchanges including Coinbase, Kraken, and Binance now support Lightning deposits and withdrawals.
-This means you can buy Bitcoin on an exchange and withdraw it instantly to your Lightning wallet with minimal fees - a major improvement over on-chain withdrawals that can take 30-60 minutes.
+In practice that means you can buy Bitcoin on an exchange and pull it straight to your Lightning wallet in seconds, for a tiny fee - much nicer than an on-chain withdrawal that can take 30-60 minutes.

-Lightning is designed for everyday spending, not cold storage.
-Routing large payments (over a few million satoshis) can fail due to insufficient liquidity along the path.
-For large amounts, use the base layer.
-Think of Lightning as your checking account and on-chain as your savings account.
+Lightning is built for everyday spending, not for parking your savings.
+A large payment (over a few million satoshis) can stall if there is not enough liquidity along the path.
+For bigger sums, stick to the base layer.
+The easy way to picture it: Lightning is your checking account, on-chain is your savings account.

 “Lightning is a separate cryptocurrency.”

 It is not.
 Lightning is Bitcoin.
-Every satoshi on Lightning is backed by real Bitcoin locked in on-chain payment channels.
-There is no separate token or coin.
+Every satoshi you spend on Lightning is backed by real Bitcoin locked in an on-chain channel.
+There is no separate token or coin to buy.

 “Lightning replaces the Bitcoin blockchain.”

-Lightning depends on the blockchain.
-It cannot exist without the base layer.
-The blockchain provides the security and finality that Lightning relies on for its trust model.
-They are complementary, not competing.
+Lightning depends on the blockchain - it cannot exist without the base layer.
+The blockchain is what gives Lightning its security and its final word on who owns what.
+They work together; they do not compete.

 “Lightning is not secure.”

-Lightning inherits Bitcoin's security model for the funds locked in channels.
-The cryptographic guarantees ensure that if a counterparty tries to cheat, you can recover your funds on-chain.
-The main risk is operational - keeping your wallet online and backed up - not a fundamental security flaw.
+The funds locked in your channels inherit Bitcoin's own security.
+The cryptography is set up so that if the other party tries to cheat, you can claw your funds back on-chain.
+The real risk is practical - keeping your wallet online and backed up - not a hole in the design.

 “You need to be technical to use Lightning.”